ezcGman/esp8266-tiny-breakout-board/README.md

 - Made in Germany! ;)

 ## Parts list
-Please see the iBOM which you can find in the `ibom` folder: It lists all components to easily find them on AliExpress, LCSC or your preferred component sourcing platform :)
+Please see the [iBOM](/ibom/ESPBreakoutBoard-Min-Cutout-v4r3.html), which you can find in the `ibom` folder: It lists all components to easily find them on AliExpress, LCSC or your preferred component sourcing platform :)

 ## Tools list
 ### Required